 - Consume a variety of vegetables in rotation because different vegetables provide different types and amounts of nutrients.

-- Some people with autoimmune disorders may find that nightshades make their symptoms worse.
+- Some people with autoimmune disorders may find that nightshades (tomatoes, eggplant, potatoes, and peppers) make their symptoms worse.
 If you’re not sure you’re sensitive to them, remove all from your diet for at least 30 days.
 After that reintroduce them one at a time.

-Here is a list of vegetables that you can choose from:
+A list of anti-inflammatory vegetables that you can choose from:

-Squashes (butternut, acorn, spaghetti, delicata, kabocha, buttercup etc.) – one of the top food sources of beta-carotene, a phytochemical the body changes to vitamin A. You can buy them in the supermarket most of the year.
+- Squashes (butternut, acorn, spaghetti, delicata, kabocha, buttercup etc.) – one of the top food sources of beta-carotene, a phytochemical the body changes to vitamin A.

-Cabbages (brussels sprouts, napa, savoy, green cabbage, red cabbage, bok choy) – the insoluble fiber in cabbage increases the movement of waste in your digestive tract.
-A great way to consume cabbage is in a fermented form such as sauerkraut and kimchi.
-The enzymes produced in fermentation break down or pre-digests the fiber and make vitamins and minerals easier to absorb.
+- Cabbages (brussels sprouts, napa, savoy, green cabbage, red cabbage, bok choy) – the insoluble fiber in cabbage increases the movement of waste in your digestive tract.
+A great way to consume cabbage is in a fermented form such as sauerkraut, kimchi or you can make a fermented salad.
+The enzymes produced in fermentation break down or pre-digests the fiber and make vitamins and minerals easier to absorb and additionally provide a large variety of probiotics.
 Some people may have trouble digesting cruciferous vegetables and may have digestive discomfort.
 Eating small portions and cooking the cabbage well may help.

 - Fruits should sum up about 20% of your diet, eaten in it’s whole natural form.

-- Consume fruits in moderation (1 fruit/cup per day) when dealing with candida overgrowth.
+- Consume sweet fruits in moderation (1 fruit/cup per day) when dealing with candida overgrowth.

 - Smoothies are OK a long as you know what fruits are tolerated well by your body and which aren’t.
-Try anti-inflammatory smoothies with low-glycemic fruits and greens.
+Try anti-inflammatory smoothies with low-glycemic fruits and greens or recipes like these:

 - No store bought fruit juices (they are loaded with sugar and stripped of their nutrients and fiber during processing).

-Opinions about grains in general are divided into two camps: vegans, vegetarians – eat a ton of grains and say they are healthy, and the opposing camp: Paleo, Whole30, and Atkins who completely avoid grains because they contribute to low-level inflammation and intestinal damage due to anti-nutrients.
+Opinions about grains in general are divided into two camps: vegans/vegetarians – eat a ton of grains and say they are healthy and have their place in an anti-inflammatory food list, and the opposing camp: Paleo, Whole30, and Atkins who completely avoid grains because they consider that they contribute to low-level inflammation and intestinal damage due to anti-nutrients.

-- In case you have serious gut damage and multiple allergies, then avoid all grains for a while, especially wheat.
-And whenever you decide to switch to gluten free grains (like amaranth, brown and wild rice, buckwheat, millet, oats, quinoa, sorghum and teff) make sure they are minimally processed.
+- In case you have serious gut damage (leaky gut) and multiple allergies, then it’s best to avoid all grains for a while, especially wheat.
+And whenever you decide to switch to gluten free grains (like amaranth, brown and wild rice, buckwheat, millet, oats, quinoa, sorghum and teff) make sure they are minimally processed and organic.

 - Choose whole-kernel grains (such as steel-cut oats instead of quick oats) and organically grown, ideally – sprouted (sprouting is a form of pre-digestion).

-- This category should not make up more than 10-15% of your overall diet.
+- Grains ideally should make up about 10-15% of your overall diet.

-Nuts and seeds to choose from: almonds, walnuts, hazelnuts, chestnuts, cashews, macadamia nuts, pecans, pine nuts, brazil nuts, pumpkin seeds, sunflower seeds, chia seeds, flax seeds, sesame seeds etc.
+Nuts and seeds are an excellent way to get your daily dose of anti-inflammatory foods, you can choose from: almonds, walnuts, hazelnuts, chestnuts, cashews, macadamia nuts, pecans, pine nuts, brazil nuts, pumpkin seeds, sunflower seeds, chia seeds, flax seeds, sesame seeds etc.

-- This group should constitute not more than 5% of you diet, and consumed more like a condiment, to complement a flavor in a dish.
+- Nuts and seeds should constitute about 5% of you diet, and consumed more like a condiment, to complement a flavor in a dish.

 - The best way to consume nuts and seeds is in their shell (more nutrients).